In October, Crews actively supports the French League against Cancer #CrewsEnRose

 Tuesday, June 18, 2024

-Kanban is a project management and workflow method that helps teams visualize work, maximize efficiency and continuously improve processes.
-Originating in Japanese manufacturing, the method has been widely adopted in software development and other areas of project management.
+Kanban is a project and workflow management method that helps teams visualize work, maximize efficiency, and continuously improve processes.
+Originating from the Japanese manufacturing sector, this method has been widely adopted in software development and other project management fields.

 Here are the key elements of Kanban:

-2. Work-in-progress limiting (WIP ): Sets limits on the number of tasks that can be in progress at each stage of the process, to prevent overload and improve workflow.
+2. Work in Progress (WIP) Limit: Setting limits on the number of tasks that can be in progress at each stage of the process to prevent overload and improve flow.

-3. Workflow management: Monitoring and managing workflow to identify bottlenecks and inefficiencies.
-The aim is to optimize workflow to improve the continuous delivery of value.
+3. Flow Management: Monitoring and managing workflow to identify bottlenecks and inefficiencies.
+The objective is to optimize workflow to enhance continuous value delivery.

-4. Continuous improvement: Encouraging continuous process improvement through regular feedback, team meetings and performance analysis to identify and implement improvements.
+4. Continuous Improvement: Encouraging continuous process improvement through regular feedback, team meetings, and performance analysis to identify and implement enhancements.

-Kanban is often appreciated for its flexibility, making it easy to adapt processes to changing needs and feedback.
+Kanban is often valued for its flexibility, as it allows for easy adaptation of processes based on changing needs and feedback.
 It also promotes transparency and collaboration within teams.

-Crews offers training in project management issues through its various bachelors, masters and MBAs.
+Crews offers training programs aimed at addressing project management challenges through its various Bachelors, Masters, and MBAs.

 Read the article